Your medical team will continue to check on you regularly to make sure your new immune system is working properly and to monitor any side effects.

 Jimmy, who had a stem cell transplant in 2014.

-You will probably still have regular check-ups but they will happen less often.
-As you approach one year post-transplant these check-ups will probably be fortnightly, but it varies from hospital to hospital.
-During this time, you may also have a bone marrow test (where a small bone marrow sample is taken and analysed) or a PET-CT scan.
+You will probably have regular check-ups at the hospital but they will happen less often.
+At three months and one year after your transplant you may also have a bone marrow test (where a small bone marrow sample is taken and analysed) or a PET-CT scan.
 They are both used to monitor your progress and to confirm that your blood cancer or blood disorder has not returned.

 You will have a full health assessment after every year.
 Your medical team will keep an eye on whether you’re experiencing any late effects of transplant.